mne-tools/mne-python/doc/source/python_tutorial.rst

 Tutorial: MEG and EEG data processing with MNE and Python
 =========================================================

-MNE-Python reimplements most of MNE's functionality and offers transparent scripting.
+MNE-Python reimplements most of MNE-C's (the original MNE command line utils) functionality and offers transparent scripting.
-On top of that it extends MNE's functionality considerably (customize events, compute contrasts, group statistics, time-frequency analysis, EEG-sensor space analyses, etc.)
+On top of that it extends MNE-C's functionality considerably (customize events, compute contrasts, group statistics, time-frequency analysis, EEG-sensor space analyses, etc.)
 It uses the same files as standard MNE unix commands: no need to convert your files to a new system or database.